 The economic activity rate among residents is similar to the District level, reflecting the average population profile.
-Kibworth offers a number of employment opportunities, some of which may be taken forward in the new Local Plan as Key Employment Areas.
+As a single settlement the Kibworths offer a number of employment opportunities, some of which may be taken forward in the new Local Plan as Key Employment Areas.
 In addition some potential new sites have been identified through evidence gathering.
 Both walking to work and working at home rates reflect the District level.

 A large amount of developable housing land across 11 sites has been identified through the SHLAA.
 Landscape capacity is identified to the west and south east of the village in particular.
 Further transport evidence is needed to look into how much additional traffic the A6 into Oadby & Wigston and Leicester City can accommodate.
 A bypass for the Kibworths is a long held local aspiration of both communities and funding such a huge piece of infrastructure will be challenging.
-However, both Parish Councils are committed to working together on a neighbourhood plan for the Kibworths.
+However, both Parish Councils are committed to working together on a neighbourhood plan for the Kibworths, and the area designation was approved in January 2015.